JenniferShelton/JenniferShelton.github.io/_episodes/22-structuralVariationLR.md

 ## Drawbacks

-* We are still limited to some extent by the length of our reads and our ablility to span an entire event with one or more reads and some regions of the genome are still very difficult to sequence and align to.
 * Long read sequencing is becoming more affordable but is still much more expensive than short read sequencing.
 * Throughput is lower, reducing the turn around time for projects with large numbers of samples.
 * Sequencing prep, especially for ultra-long protocols is tedious and difficult to perform consitently.
+* We are still limited to some extent by the length of our reads and our ablility to span an entire event with one or more reads and some regions of the genome are still very difficult to sequence and align to.

+> ## Challenge
+>
+> Given the next section title, what two approaches might we take in creating a hybrid SV call set
+> that uses both long and short reads?
+{: .challenge}

 ## Genotyping LR SVs in SR data